apeskinian/p5_treasures_untold/README.md

     | :---: |
     | ![Messages](documentation/features/dashboard/message_admin/messages.png "Messages") |

     To reply to a message the yellow reply icon is tapped/clicked.
 This will display a message prompt for the staff member to type in.
-They can then send this by tapping/clicking on the 'Reply' button or cancel and return to the dashboard by tapping/clicking on the 'Cancel' or modal close buttons.
+They can then send this by clicking on the 'Reply' button or cancel and return to the dashboard by clicking on the 'Cancel' or modal close buttons.

     | Mobile Message Reply | Desktop Message Reply |
     | :---: | :---: |